The most flexible and versatile punctuation mark—the Em Dash

 Have fun with em dashes

-The main use of the em dash is to highlight information, which would often be enclosed in commas, parentheses, or following a semicolon.
+The primary use of the em dash is to highlight information, which would often be enclosed in commas, parentheses, or following a semicolon.

 It is a more relaxed and informal way of punctuating a sentence and much easier to use than colons and semicolons.